 - How do I get a monthly receipt?

-On the pricing page we have different editions available, with pricing plans that start at just $25/user per month.
-We also have discounts available if you choose to prepay your account, which you can do at any time.
-See the pricing page for details.
+We offer pricing plans that start at just $25/user per month.
+See the pricing page for more details.
+We also have discounts available up to 30% off your account if you choose to prepay, which you can do at any time.

 By default an account is billed via credit card on a monthly billing cycle.
-Alternatively you can pay annually in 1, 2, or 3 year terms via credit card, wire transfer, PayPal or check.
+Alternatively, you can pay annually in 1, 2, or 3 year terms via credit card, wire transfer, PayPal or check, as well as become eligible for up to 30% off the overall term of your choice.
 Please contact us for details.

 To add or remove users, you need to be logged in as the Administrator for your account.
 First, check that you have signed up for a sufficient user volume.
 Click the “Menu” button in the top left corner and select “Account”.
 Increase the number of users as you wish and click ok.
 Then click the menu button again and select “Users”.
 There you can assign user logins to your colleagues as you wish.
 Note that you can increase and decrease the number of users in your account as well as add or remove users at any time.